-The first day of winter is on either December 21st or 22nd.
+The first day of winter is either December 21st or 22nd.
 This is the shortest day of the year and the longest night.
 It is called the winter or Southern solstice in the Northern Hemisphere.

 In Britain, Boxing Day is usually celebrated on the following day after Christmas Day, which is December 26th.
 However, strictly speaking, Boxing Day is the first weekday after Christmas.

 Why is December 26th called Boxing Day?
 Traditionally, December 26th was the day to open the Christmas box to share the contents with the poor.

 December 28th is considered by some to be the unluckiest day of the year.

 Times Square became the go-to place for New Year’s Eve revelers as early as 1904, but it was in 1907 that the New Year’s Eve Ball made its first appearance.

 FAQs about December